mistersquiish/Twitter-Sentiment-Analysis/README.md

     - [ ] I only used the BNB and MNB classifiers to classify tweets as I could not figure out how to extract probability from the Linear SVC and Nu SVC classifiers.
     - [ ] I used the keyword 'guns' when streaming the Twitter tweets, however, this does not necessarily mean the subject of the tweet will be guns.
 The phrase 'gun control' can also be included in the tweets, but it is only a small percentage of the overall gun related tweets.
     - [ ] Twitter text is dirty and short.
 Perhaps a different approach?

-    Again, this was my first data analysis project, and I am still learning.
-If you have any suggestions or possible errors I made, I urge you to message me, so I can investigate further.

 ## Libraries / Datasets Used